Spencer Oliver (boxer): Injury

-In May 1998 he sought to defend his title again with a bout against Sergey Devakov at Royal Albert Hall in London, which ended with Oliver suffering life-threatening injuries.
+In May 1998 he sought to defend his title again with a bout against Sergey Devakov at Royal Albert Hall in London—which ended with Oliver suffering life-threatening injuries.
 Two minutes into the 10th round, Oliver was felled by a right hook and was counted out, the first loss of his career.
 It then became apparent that Spencer was seriously injured, a blood clot had formed in his brain, caused by a blood vessel that had been torn from a blow he received earlier in the fight.
-Spencer's cutman, Eddie Carter, is credited for saving his life, by instructing the paramedics to sedate the boxer in order to minimise the damage.
+Spencer's cutman, Eddie Carter, is credited for saving his life by instructing the paramedics to sedate the boxer in order to minimise the damage.
 For 15 minutes he was treated in the ring by paramedics and supplied with oxygen, before being taken unconscious to Charing Cross Hospital.
 He was later transferred to a specialist neurology hospital and underwent a successful operation to remove the blood clot.

 Later life

 Oliver now works as a pundit for Sky Sports and Talksport, and runs a boxing school in Edgware, London.
-He also hosts a boxing podcast with Jake Wood called Pound for Pound.
+Oliver also formerly hosted a boxing podcast with Jake Wood called Pound for Pound.